Reviews10 min read

 Is Bluehost still a good host in 2026?

 Yes, with qualifications.
-It's reliable and beginner-friendly, but it's not the fastest or cheapest option once you factor in renewal rates.
+It's reliable and beginner-friendly, but it's not the fastest or cheapest option once renewal rates enter the picture.
 For a first WordPress site where simplicity matters more than peak performance, it's a sensible choice — just go in with eyes open about what you're getting.

 Does Bluehost offer a free trial?